Kadena MS History

 OPEN

-Kadena Middle School was opened for the 1971-72 and was built using relocatable buildings.
-The school was located across the street from the high school and in 1990 an access bridge was constructed.
-At a later date, grade six was added.
-These relocatable units were purchased by the Air Force and were shipped in and assembled on a site that had been prepared the year before.
+The school’s relocatable units were purchased by the Air Force and were shipped in and assembled on a site that had been prepared the year before.
 The schools were constructed with cafeterias, administrative offices, restrooms, and libraries.
-They were also air conditioned with individual classroom compressors located outside each building or unit.
+They were air conditioned, with individual classroom compressors located outside each building or unit.
 These buildings were not designed for the weather on Okinawa.
 While they did serve to eliminate a critical facilities problem and were very comfortable and functional, the cost of maintenance proved to be almost prohibitive.
 A new pitch roof was installed on relocatable buildings at Kadena Middle School after one year.
-Students at the school were in grades five through eight.
-The current buildings were opened in September 1990.
-Kadena Middle School was renovated in 2018 to adapt learning space for pods and common areas with collapsible classroom walls to encourage co-teaching.
-With an average annual attendance of over 700, over 14,000 military and civilian dependents have been KMS Wolverines since opening.

 Share This: